 - Grandma pizza, which originated on Long Island, is more square, thin and slightly more fried that Sicilian.
 “It’s what your Italian grandmother would make for you,” Gemignani says.
 But he also insists it’s all about the sauce, which is more robust and truly stands out.

-- Detroit-style pizza, which originated in the Motor City in the late 1940s – early 1950s, got its name from being baked on blue square pans used in the automotive industry.
+Detroit-style pizza, which originated in the Motor City in the late 1940s – early 1950s, got its name from being baked on blue square pans used in the automotive industry.
 “The sauce always goes on top of the cheese,” says White.
 According to Gemignani, the dough is made with shortening or butter, rather than oil, and the cheese—he prefers using a brick cheese from Wisconsin—gets pushed out to the edge and caramelized.
+(See how to make Detroit-style pizza at home.)

 - Roman-style pizza comes in more than one style.
 “One has a pretty complex dough formulation that contains rice flour,” White explains.
 “The dough is super-hydrated,” says Gemignani, which creates giant pockets in the structure so it looks like swiss cheese when you cut it.
 Another type of Roman-style is served pizza alla palla on an oval wooden peel one meter in length.
 It might have uniform toppings or get cut into thirds with different toppings, such as arugula and cheese for an appetizer, meats and vegetables for the main, and figs and balsamic for a sweet finish.